Kaylee

-Kaylee (and its various spellings) is a given name, most often for females.
+Kaylee (and its various spellings) is a feminine given name.
 The name is a modern English combination of the name elements Kay and Lee.

 It was a popular name in the United States in the latter part of the 20th century and the early 21st century, reaching its height of popularity in 2009, when it ranked 26th among the most popular names for newborn girls.
 It has since declined in popularity, but remained among the top 200 names for American girls in 2023.
 Many variant spellings of the name are also among the most popular names for American girls.

 Notable people and characters with these given names include: